shrinerb/shrine/README.md

 photo.image_url #=> "https://my-bucket.s3.amazonaws.com/0943sf8gfk13.png"
 ```

+Note that any options passed to `image_url` will be forwarded to the underlying
+storage, see the documentation of the storage that you're using for which URL
+options it supports.

-See the full documentation for [FileSystem] and [S3] storages.
-There are also
+You can see the full documentation for [FileSystem] and [S3] storages.
+There
-many other Shrine storages available, see [External] section on the website.
+are also many other Shrine storages available, see [External] section on the
+website.

 ### Upload options